 Studies have shown that baffle filters are more efficient at trapping grease and oil, capturing up to 80% of grease particles.
 They are easy to clean and maintain and can last up to five years with proper maintenance.

 However, baffle filters can restrict airflow, reducing the suction power of the chimney.
 This can lead to hazardous smoke and fumes buildup.
 Additionally, baffle filters tend to be more expensive than filterless chimneys.

 In summary, baffle filters are an excellent option for those who prioritize efficient grease filtration and easy maintenance.
-However, it’s important to consider the cost and potential airflow restrictions when deciding whether a baffle filter is a right choice for your kitchen.
+However, it’s essential to consider the cost and potential airflow restrictions when deciding whether a baffle filter is the right choice for your kitchen.